-The production of biomethane is set to increase as the ‘green’ gas becomes the UK’s leading renewable heat technology.
+So the production of biomethane is increasing as the ‘green’ gas.
+Because it’s become the UK’s leading renewable heat technology.

-It is forecast that by the end of 2015 there will 32 operational biomethane to grid projects, set to increase production substantially.
-It is expected that 32m therms of biomethane will be injected into the gas grid this year, compared to just 300,000 in 2012.
+In addition and by the end of 2015 there were 32 operational biomethane to grid projects.
+All consequently set to increase production substantially.
+Most interestingly, 32m therms of biomethane was injected into the gas grid.
+That’s compared to just 300,000 in 2012 when I got thisinfo!

-The 28 biomethane plants currently in operation have the capacity to produce enough energy to meet the heating and cooking needs of more than 100,000 homes, and biomethane is increasingly used to power HGVs and buses.
-The fuel’s popularity has been bolstered by the government’s Renewable Heat Initiative.
+I’ve heard the 28 biomethane plants currently in operation have the capacity to produce enough energy.
+That’s so much energy.
+So much that it consequently meets the heating and cooking needs of more than 100,000 homes.
+As well as biomethane is increasingly used to power HGVs and buses.
+So the fuel’s popularity has been bolstered by the government’s Renewable Heat Initiative.

-According to James Baldwin, managing director of CNG services: “Biomethane, made from waste, is a perfect renewable fuel as it can be seamlessly incorporated into our existing energy network and also works as a vehicle fuel for HGVs and buses.
+So according to James Baldwin, managing director of CNG services: “Biomethane, made from waste, is a perfect renewable fuel.”
+That’s because it can be seamlessly incorporated into their existing energy network.
+As well as it also works as a vehicle fuel.
+All most importantly for HGVs and buses.
 Growth of biomethane since the first Biomethane Day has been spectacular.

-He continued: “Next year biomethane plants will be injecting over 2.3 billion units of gas into our gas grid.
-That’s the equivalent of three 60,000 tonne LNG tankers not needing to dock at our ports.
-And the future looks bright, whatever the result of the General Election is.
-We know all main parties support biomethane.”
+In conclusion, biomethane plants will be injecting over 2.3 billion units of gas into their gas grid.
+That’s the equivalent of three 60,000 tonne LNG tankers.
+All of them not needing to dock at our ports.
+And the future looks bright.
+Finally and also all main parties support biomethane.

 However and finally Physics World reports: Green gas is being talked up of late as one new way forward for decarbonization.
 So what exactly is green gas?
 It could, in fact, be a lot of different things, some of which are far from green.
 In general, that depends on the sources and the counterfactuals of using/not using them.